rayguna/industrial-auth-1/README.md

 ## II.
 Industrial Authorization Using Pundit

+Create a new branch
 1. The above changes are considered "painful".
 In the next lesson, we will learn to use some shortcuts with the pundit gem.
 2. create a new branch: `git checkout -b rg_authorization_with_pundit`.
 Publish the branch.

+Move main to a certain branch in three steps:
+1. git checkout main
+2. git reset --hard <commit-hash>
+3. git push origin main --force

 #### Objectives